FAQ: Employer Contribution Rates for Fiscal Years 2026 and 2027

 In addition to the constitutional mandate, Trustees are also bound by their fiduciary duty to the pension plan, which is the highest standard of conduct under the law.
 When NHRS fiduciaries make decisions about benefit administration, investments, or any other subject that falls within their statutory responsibilities, they are required to act solely in the best interest of the collective membership, not on behalf of individual members or member groups, employers, lawmakers, taxpayers, or anyone else who might have an interest in the outcome of the decision.

-Even if permitted by law, reducing contribution rates without consideration of the impact on NHRS’ long-term ability to fund benefits would run counter to the Board’s fiduciary duty, and would result in creating additional unfunded liabilities to the detriment of the plan and its participants.
+Even if permitted by law, reducing employer contribution rates without consideration of the impact on NHRS’ long-term ability to fund benefits would run counter to the Board’s fiduciary duty, and would result in creating additional unfunded liabilities to the detriment of the plan and its participants.

 Does the State of New Hampshire pay any portion of the political subdivision employer rates?